isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion27">
     <label for="accordion27"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         Previously the CDCs provided an option for residents to donate their CDC Vouchers 2021 and 2022.
 Similarly, can I donate my 2023 vouchers for a good cause?</span></label>
     <div>
-			<p>The option to donate the CDC Vouchers 2023 is currently not available.
-As this Scheme is designed to help Singaporean households in cushioning the impact of the Goods and Service Tax increase and support participating heartland merchants and hawkers, we encourage you to spend your CDC Vouchers.</p>
+			<p>The option to donate the CDC Vouchers 2023 is currently not available. &nbsp;As this Scheme is designed to help Singaporean households in cushioning the impact of the Goods and Service Tax increase and support participating heartland merchants and hawkers, we encourage you to spend your CDC Vouchers.</p>
     </div>
   </li>
 <li>
     <input type="checkbox" id="accordion28">
     <label for="accordion28"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         This year, the scheme is targeted to support households in their daily expenses.
 Will more be done to help the less privileged? </span></label>
     <div>
-			<p>As part of the $6.6 billion Assurance Package to help Singaporeans cushion the impact of the Good & Services Tax (GST) increase, Deputy Prime Minister and Finance Minister Mr Lawrence Wong announced at Budget 2022 that the Community Development Councils (CDCs) will be giving out two tranches of the CDC Vouchers in 2023 and 2024.
+			<p>As part of the $6.6 billion Assurance Package to help Singaporeans cushion the impact of the Good &amp; Services Tax (GST) increase, Deputy Prime Minister and Finance Minister Mr Lawrence Wong announced at Budget 2022 that the Community Development Councils (CDCs) will be giving out two tranches of the CDC Vouchers in 2023 and 2024.
 Further, DPM also announced that every Singaporean household will get an additional S$100 CDC vouchers in January 2023 as part of the new $1.5 billion support package announced on 14 October 2022.
 This is on top of the S$200 CDC voucher announced at Budget 2022.</p>
 			<p>
 Residents who require more financial assistance may approach the CCs for more details on other schemes they may be eligible for.
 			</p>